DataDog/brod/docs/spec.rst

     TOPIC_LENGTH   = int(2) // Length in bytes of the topic name

     TOPIC = String // Topic name, ASCII, not null terminated
-                   // This becomes the name of a directory, so no chars that
+                   // This becomes the name of a directory on the broker, so no
-                   // would be illegal on the filesystem.
+                   // chars that would be illegal on the filesystem.

     PARTITION = int(4) // Partition to act on.
 Number of available partitions is
                        // controlled by broker config.
 Partition numbering